-Different cultures have their own set of values.
-Some families or individuals consider these beliefs to be more important than others.
+Each culture has its own set of values.
+Some people consider these beliefs to be more important than others.
 While we are children, our parents make choices for us in the belief that they are for our benefit.
 Once we are adult, we can decide on our own values.
-How we express our sexuality may also be conditioned by the cultural and religious beliefs we hold.
+It is likely that the way we express our sexuality is influenced by the cultural and religious beliefs we hold.

-Men might have thought that once reliable contraceptive became available that women would almost instantly behave as men do.
-That women would become just as willing to initiate and show enthusiasm about engaging in sexual activity.
+Once reliable contraceptive became available it was proposed that women would instantly behave as men do.
 This has not happened.
 In general men still have to date women before there is likely to be any sexual activity.
 Men still ask women to marry them.
 The issue of consent is alive and well.
-Women primarily agree to sex in combination with a loving relationship because they are typically unresponsive especially with a lover.
+Women primarily agree to sex in combination with a loving relationship.

-It is also likely that the concepts of celibacy and abstinence are much more appealing to those who have low levels of responsiveness.
-However, once a person has had experience, such as masturbation, there is little difference between those who are religious and those who are not.
-The effect of religious beliefs is primarily to deter people from gaining experience in the first place.
+Men who are practicing members of a religion tend to engage in sexual activity (of any kind) less frequently than others.
+Inevitably the concepts of celibacy and abstinence are much more appealing to those with low responsiveness.
+Once someone has experience, such as masturbation, there is little difference between those who are religious and those who are not.
+So religious beliefs deter people from gaining experience in the first place.

 It is easier to abstain from sin when one is not physically or psychologically endowed with the capacity – or with much capacity – to sin.
 (Alfred Kinsey 1953)